The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Preliminaries

 \subsection{Matrices}

 We need several notions from linear algebra and the theory of matrices.

 We will denote by $a \circ b$ the {\bf entrywise product} of two matrices or vectors $a$ and $b$ of the same dimensions.
-We assume that ``$\circ$'' binds less tightly than ordinary matrix multiplication.
 It is also convenient to denote by $a/b$ the {\bf entrywise quotient} (provided that no entry of $b$ is zero).
+We assume that ordinary matrix multiplication takes precedence over entrywise operations and so, for example, an expression such as ``$k\circ AB$'' is to be interpreted as ``$k\circ (AB)$''.

-We apply the {\bf logarithm} and {\bf square root} to positive vectors with the understanding is that the function is applied to each entry.
+We apply the {\bf logarithm} and {\bf square root} to positive vectors with the understanding that the function is applied to each entry.

-If $v \in \mathbb{R}^n$, we denote by $D_v$ the diagonal matrix whose $(ii)$th entry is $v_i$.
+If $v \in \mathbb{R}^n$, we denote by $\Delta_v$ the diagonal matrix whose $(i,i)$th entry is $v_i$.

 Given an $n \times m$ matrix $M$, and nonempty sets $\alpha \subseteq \{1, \ldots, n\}$, $\beta \subseteq \{1, \ldots, m\}$ we write $M(\alpha|\beta)$ for the submatrix of $M$ with rows from $\alpha$ and columns from $\beta$.
 If $|\alpha|=|\beta|$ we write $M[\alpha|\beta]$ for the {\bf minor} $\mathrm{det}\,M(\alpha|\beta)$.
 The minor $M[\alpha|\alpha]$ is a {\bf principal minor} of $M$.